Boogie rock

 Boogie rock is a style of blues rock music that developed in the late 1960s.
 Its key feature is a repetitive driving rhythm, which emphasizes the groove.
-Although inspired by earlier musical styles, boogie rock has been described as "heavier" or "harder-edged" in its instrumental approach.
+Although inspired by earlier musical styles such as piano-based boogie-woogie, boogie rock has been described as "heavier" or "harder-edged" in its instrumental approach.

 The term has been applied to two styles: